Could this be Brexit breakthrough week?

 Almost certain, but no one wants to be seen as the cause for requesting it.
 Expect a major blame game.

-French premier Emmanuel Macron has warned that his country, as one of the required EU27 signatories, might not sanction any delay to Brexit unless Theresa May wishes to embark on a completely new strategy.
+Premier Emmanuel Macron has warned that France, as one of the required EU27 signatories, might not sanction any Brexit delay unless Theresa May embarks on a completely new strategy.
 Other EU members demand negotiations on fishing rights, the sovereignty of Gibraltar etc. as a quid pro quo.
-How likely then is EU agreement to an extension?
+How likely then is an EU agreement to an extension?

 I think this puts huge pressure on the UK.
 I think the only viable extension is to hold a second referendum to secure finality by summer.